-Paediatric Dermatologist London
+Paediatric Dermatologists London and Essex

 What is paediatric dermatology?

-While children can develop similar skin conditions to adults, children can experience these differently.
-For example, a child with acne may experience more emotional distress as a result.
-Paediatric dermatologists are specially trained to make dermatological care for children as comfortable and non-frightening as possible.
+While children can develop similar skin conditions to adults, they can experience these differently.
+For example, a child with acne may be more emotionally distressed.

 Common paediatric skin conditions